hzeller/timg/man/timg.1.md

     the given color, which alternates with the `-b` color.
     Like in `-b`, HTML/SVG color strings are supported.

-  * `--trim`[=<pre-crop>]:
+  * `--autocrop`[=<pre-crop>]:
     Trim same-color pixels around the border of image before displaying.
-Use this if there is a border around an image which uses too many of the available few pixels.
+Use this if there is a boring even-colored space aorund the image which uses too many of our available few pixels.

-    The optional pre-crop is number of pixels to unconditionally trim beforehand trim beforehand to get rid of an uneven border.
+    The optional pre-crop is number of pixels to unconditionally trim all around the original image, for instance to remove a thin border.
 The link in the [EXAMPLES](#EXAMPLES) section shows an example how this improves showing an xkcd comic with a border.

   * `-U`:
     Toggle Upscale.
 If an image is smaller than the terminal size, scale